How to protect yourself in case they do.

 And maybe has been slowly changing over time to something closer to possibly.

-Fortunately, there's a simple approach to keeping your backups safe.
+Fortunately, there’s an easy way to keep your backups safe.

 Ransomware

 Ransomware is malware.
-Once it infects your machine, it begins encrypting files it finds there.
+Once it infects your machine, it begins encrypting your files.
 Once done, it displays a message indicating your files have been encrypted.
-Your files are inaccessible to you until you pay a fee -- the ransom -- to get the decryption key.
+Your files are inaccessible to you until you pay a fee — the ransom — for the decryption key.

-One problem is that most ransomware is pretty good when it comes to encryption.
-There's little chance of somehow cracking the encryption to get your files back.
-Typically, you're left with three options:
+Most ransomware uses strong encryption.
+There’s little chance of cracking the encryption to get your files back.
+Typically, you’re left with three options:

 - Pay the ransom.
 Strongly discouraged, as it encourages more attacks.

-- Restore the files from a backup: strongly encouraged.
-This can make it all a non-issue, but requires that you have backups.
+- Restore the files from a backup.
+Strongly encouraged.
+This can make it all a non-issue, but requires backups taken before the hack.

 - Give up.
-Remove the malware, but live with the loss of whatever files were encrypted.
+Remove the malware and live with the loss of the encrypted files.

 Relying on the backups, of course, assumes the backups themselves haven’t been encrypted by the malware.